cran/shapley/README.md

 > Note: the weighted mean SHAP contribution plot of observations is expected to more clearly differentiate between how different values of a feature affect the outcome.

+* Weighted mean SHAP contributions of all models from the tuning grid
 <img src='man/figures/shap.png' align="center" height="400" />

-> For instance, in the plot below, the effect of "GLEASON" feature on the outcome is more clearly differentiated between different values of the feature, compared to the plot of SHAP contributions of a _the best_ model, as shown below.
+> For instance, in the plot above, the effect of "GLEASON" feature on the outcome is more clearly differentiated between different values of the feature, compared to the plot of SHAP contributions of a _the best_ model, as shown below.
 As you see, subjects with very high SHAP values that are shown in the _best model_ below are not present in the plot of weighted mean SHAP contributions, meaning that different models did not agree on the effect of "GLEASON" feature on the outcome and thus, the voice of different models is taken into account, weighted by their performance metric.
 It is also evident that the SHAP contributions of the weighted mean SHAP model are more clearly demonstrate the relationship of the feature on the outcome.
 See for example, the 'DPROS' feature, where the SHAP values are somehow well-clustered in the weighted mean SHAP plot, indicating that collectively, the models clearly see a pattern between increased intensity of 'DPROS' with the outcome.

+* SHAP contributions of the best model
 <img src='man/figures/best.png' align="center" height="400" />

 ### Significance testing across features